-Accordingly, the injury could have been caused by any number of accidents such as a road traffic accident (RTA), medical negligence or even a slip, trip and fall.
+Your injury could have been caused by any number of accidents including:

 If you think you may be eligible to make a claim, you should ensure you contact personal injury solicitors with experience in this area of the law.
-Initially, you’ll be provided with an evaluation of the likely success of your claim.
+Initially, they will provide you with an evaluation of the likelihood of your claim succeeding.

 Depending on the nature of your claim and your injuries, you may be able to claim compensation for the following:

 Your legal team will obtain a medical report from an independent medical expert describing your injuries, the symptoms you’re now experiencing and your future prognosis.
-This will then be evaluated against previous case law and Court guidelines to establish the potential compensation you’re likely to be awarded.
+They will then evaluate this report against previous case law and Court guidelines to establish the potential compensation you’re likely to be awarded.